 The High Performance Committee makes selection recommendations to Tennis Canada.
-The Vice-President, High Performance Athlete Development makes all final decisions.
-The High Performance Committee consists of the Director, Wheelchair Tennis, National Coach, High Performance Director and National Program Consultant.
+The Head of Performance makes all final decisions.
+The High Performance Committee consists of the Director, High Performance Programs & Administration, National Coach or designate, Director- U15 Pipeline and National Program Consultant.
 Please refer to Appendix 1 for more detail on the High Performance Committee.